Debugging

 Alternatively enable StrictMode to have StartUp Exceptions thrown on StartUp.

-All ServiceStack Apps have access to rich introspection and queryability for inspecting remote ServiceStack instances with the new Metadata Debug Template.
+All ServiceStack Apps have access to rich introspection and queryability for inspecting remote ServiceStack instances with the new Debug Inspector.

 that’s pre-registered in DebugMode.
 The Service can also be available when not in DebugMode by enabling it with: